eclipsesource/tabris-decorators/doc/data-binding.md

 ### Notes on type safety

-Since the databinding system can not rely on IDE tooling to ensure type safety, runtime checks are performed.
-This causes some limitations:
+The databinding system can not rely on compiler to ensure type safety.
+Therefore runtime type checks need to be performed.

-* For properties that have a class or primitive type, type checks will be performed.
-* Properties that have a pure string or number enum/union type are treated like they are a string or number primitive type.
-It's therefore possible to bind a string enum or union to another string enum/union or string primitive.
-Same for number. **This should be avoided** unless it's a one-way binding where the enum/union property is on the base component, and the primitive type on the target component.
-* If either property type is any other [advanced type](http://www.typescriptlang.org/docs/handbook/advanced-types.html) or an interface, the binding will fail.
+If the properties involved are decorated by `@property` (or `@bind`), this will happen automatically.
+However, if either property type is an [advanced type](http://www.typescriptlang.org/docs/handbook/advanced-types.html) or an interface, this is not possible and the binding will fail as a precaution.
+To fix this you need to use the `@property(typeGuard)` (or `@bind({typeGuard: Function})`) decorator instead.
+(See above.)

-* If both properties are missing type information, no type checks will be performed.
-Type information are missing if the property is not decorated (e.g. with @property) or implemented in JavaScript. **In this case it is expected that the property setter performs type checks itself.** This is the behavior of all Tabris.js built-in widgets.
+If the properties involved are not decorated they are expected to perform the type check themselves.
+That is the case for all widgets built in to Tabris.js.